shreyss99/Fetch-Backend-Engineering-Home-Test/README.md

       2) Python script with name 'main.py'
       3) Sample data file called 'transactions.csv'
       4) requirements.txt' file.
     * Ensure that the 'transactions.csv' file is in the same directory/path as the Python sript 'main.py'.

 #### Program Execution:

     * Open the Terminal or Command Prompt.
-    * Navigate to the directory containing the Python script and the sample data file using the 'cd' command.
+    * Navigate to the directory containing Python script and sample data file using 'cd' command.
     *